mypappa/MDEF/docs/term1/living with your own ideas/living with your own ideas.md

 - *Did anything change about your way of working?*
 (still writing)
 The way Ι worked that day was the complete opposite of what I'm used to.
 I tried to switch from being extremely slow and indecisive, to being extremely fast and direct.
-What I realised was that time is a luxury that can either reinforce or prevent the project's development.
-It helps me build confidence and deeper understanding on my work, but at the same time I might get lost on information overload and procrastination.
-Analysing every possibility that can potentially exist can be misguiding and disconnecting the project from the original/initial penchant.
-From my experience in testing the 'other extreme', I faced a different set of implications.
-Sometimes going with the flow
+What I realised was that 'time' is a luxury which can either reinforce or prevent the project's development.
+Having plenty of time can be helpful in building confidence and deeper understanding on the work, but at the same time it might be confusing: Analysing every possibility leads to information overload and procrastination, which misguides and disconnects the project from the original penchant.
+From my experience, both 'extremes' come with their own set of implications.
+My goal is to find the right balance between the two and be able to switch modes according to my needs.
-->comparison with normal life
-->Im the frame of reference
-+++

 - *What does it mean for your future work?*
-To be discovered.
 - *After seeing the videos of your design space collective, how does it change your understanding of it, present new opportunities or inspire new possibilities for collaboration?*
-I found very interesting how differently each one in the class interpreted the challenge.
-All of the approaches were unique and I'm looking forward to find new path intersections with the rest of the class.
+to be discovered..